limlimlim00/Mini-Project-CIFAR-10-image-classification/README.md

 └── README.md
 ```

-Each folder contains:
+Each directory includes:

-- An `.ipynb` notebook that runs the experiment.
+- A Jupyter notebook (`.ipynb`) that runs the corresponding experiments.
-- A `Figures/` directory that stores figures such as training/test loss curves and confusion matrices.
+- A `Figures/` folder that stores the resulting plots from both clean and corrupted input settings.

 ## 🧪 Experiments Overview